 The solution is simple.

-DC is basically a ward of the federal government.
+D.C. is basically a ward of the federal government.

 That gives the president ample authority to do what he's doing.

-Uh under the Home Rule Act, he can seize control of the Metropolitan Police Department on an emergency basis for a more sustained takeover, he would need the permission of Congress.
+Under the Home Rule Act, he can seize control of the Metropolitan Police Department on an emergency basis.

-But I suspect he'd get it because those people live in fear uh working at the nation's capital.
+But I suspect he'd get it because those people live in fear working at the nation's capital.

 You know, this is not the only place.